-Acrylic acid has reported Australian uses as a binding agent in adhesives and as an intermediate in chemical and polymer manufacture (DCCEEW n.d.-a; NICNAS 2006).
+In 2006 acrylic acid had reported Australian uses as a binding agent in adhesives and as an intermediate in chemical and polymer manufacture (DCCEEW n.d.-a; NICNAS 2006).
 In a 2002 call for information, uses of acrylic acid in other industry sectors were reported, including in water treatment, plastics industry, paints and coatings industry, textile and leather processing, and cleaners industry.
 These reports most likely relate to the end uses of the manufactured chemicals or polymers rather than acrylic acid.
 Small amounts of residual monomeric acrylic acid may be present in polyacrylic acid and acrylate polymers.
 Concentrations up to 0.03% in coating products have been reported through a call for information.

-The annual introduction volume of acrylic acid in Australia is in the range of 1,000-9,999 tonnes per year (t/year) based on information reported to the former National Industrial Chemicals Notification and Assessment Scheme (NICNAS) under previous calls for information (NICNAS 2006).
-This is expected to be made up of imports only as manufacture of acrylic acid in Australia has not been reported.
+The 2002 and 2006 annual introduction volumes of acrylic acid in Australia were in the range of 1000-9999 tonnes per year (t/year) based on information reported to the former National Industrial Chemicals Notification and Assessment Scheme (NICNAS) under previous calls for information (NICNAS 2002; NICNAS 2006).
 Available Australian data indicate that acrylic acid and its salts are introduced as neat chemicals or in solution for the manufacture of polymers, and as residues or ingredients within imported products.
 Acrylic acid is listed on the National Pollutant Inventory (NPI) in threshold category 1, meaning that facilities using at least 10 t/year of acrylic acid are required to report to the NPI (DCCEEW n.d.-b).
-Aggregated usage data reported to the NPI are consistent with the volume range above.
+Aggregated usage data reported to the NPI between 2009 and 2023 are consistent with the volume range reported under NICNCAS.
+The introduction volumes are expected to be made up of imports only as manufacture of acrylic acid in Australia has not been reported.

-World trade data suggest that the Australian import volume of acrylic acid and its salts was between 4,004 and 5,673 t/year for the years 2021-2023 (WITS n.d.-a; n.d.-b; WTO n.d.).
+World trade data suggest that the Australian import volume of acrylic acid and its salts was between 4004 and 5673 t/year for the years 2021-2023 (WITS n.d.-a; WTS n.d.-b; WTO n.d.).

-Information provided to AICIS under a call for information indicates that sodium acrylate and ammonium acrylate are manufactured from acrylic acid in Australia and are further used in the manufacture of related products.
 No other specific Australian use, import or manufacturing information has been identified for the remaining chemicals in this group.